-- We have tried to spread the office hours so you will be able to find someone, either Dr. Silio or the TAs, everyday if you have questions. - The TAs will try to hold their office hours in the lab. - Try to take advantage of these office hours.
+- We have tried to spread the office hours so you will be able to find someone, either Dr. Silio or the TAs, everyday if you have questions. - The TAs will try to hold their office hours in one of the labs, either AVW2446 or AVW1442.
+Check with your TA for details. - Try to take advantage of these office hours.